Last updated on September 4, 2025

 Kardur, Doomscourge | Illustration by Helge C. Balzer

 Kardur, Doomscourge helms Chaos Incarnate.
-While there are some chaos cards, the idea behind the deck seems to just be making stuff happen.
+While there are some chaos cards, the idea behind the deck is more of just to make stuff happen.
 There’s a bit of goading, some direct damage spells meant to punish other players, and a few true chaotic cards like Explosion of Riches and Wildfire Devils.

 Notable Cards: Reprints and $$

-The most expensive card in Grave Danger is Lightning Greaves, and it’s also one of the more notable inclusions.
-It’s a format staple and honestly isn’t terrible in any Commander deck since it’s great for protecting commanders.
+One of the more expensive cards in Chaos Incarnate is Lightning Greaves, and it’s also one of the more notable inclusions.
+It’s a Commander staple and honestly isn’t terrible in any Commander deck since it’s great for preventing commanders from being targeted and disrupts a lot of removal.

 The Verdict

-Right off the bat, I think Chaos Incarnate will make Starter Commander games a lot more fun for players.
-Forcing players to attack speeds games up and prevents boring stalemates that are likely to bore new players.
+I think Chaos Incarnate makes Starter Commander games a lot more fun for players.
+Forcing players to attack speeds games up and prevents stalemates that are likely to bore new players.
 Cards like Chaos Warp can also lead to fun and unexpected moments that liven things up.

 Magic: The Gathering Starter Commander Deck - Chaos Incarnate (Black-Red) | Ready-to-Play Deck for Beginners and Fans | Ages 13+ | Collectible Card Games